Fasting for Ramadan

 However, there are exceptions to this.
 One of them is that people who are ill or have medical conditions do not have to fast.
 This includes people with diabetes.
 To find out more about this, you can speak to your Imam.

-For the next few years, Ramadan in the UK is in the summer months and the length of fasts is very long (17 hours or more).
+For the next few years, Ramadan in the UK is in the late spring months and the length of fasts are long (15 hours or more).
 Long fasts put you at higher risk of hypoglycaemia and dehydration, which can make you ill.

 Ultimately, it is a personal choice whether or not to fast.
 However, if you do choose to fast, then you must consult your doctor or healthcare team before Ramadan, to make sure that you are able to look after yourself properly.
 Failing to do so is in itself contrary to the Qur'an, which clearly states that you must not act in a way that harms your body.